Newsworthy/TFL_Status_React/README.md

 Currently running here: https://development.newsworthyvision.com/tfllivestatus/

-As part of my learning of API addiction and building web apps in React, I present to the world my React App for Londoners, who want to know if their underground train is running smoothly.
+As part of my API addiction and building web apps in React, I present to the world my React App for Londoners, who want to know if their underground train is running smoothly.

 ### Now at version 0.5.0, safe and secure